guillim/simple-chat/README.md

 ## Features

-- Deadly simple: integrate the chat icon on top of your page, done.
+- Deadly simple integration
-- your are connected with your default meteorID
+- Your are connected with your default meteorID
-- auto scroll on new message
+- Auto scroll on new message
-- load more button
+- Load more button
 - Avatar based on the username

-- you need to give a roomId as

 ## Installing